ameli/ortho/README.rst

     i = 8:  -sqrt(2/9)   [540, -6930,  37422, -108108, 180180, -173745,  90090,  -19448        ]
     i = 9:  +sqrt(2/10)  [825, -13200, 90090, -336336, 750750, -1029600, 850850, -388960, 75582]

--  Displays a matrix of mutual inner product of functions to check orthogonality (using option ``-c``).
-An example of generated matrix is shown below.
+-  Displays the matrix of the mutual inner product of functions to check orthogonality (using option ``-c``).
+An example of the generated matrix of the mutual inner product of functions is shown below.

 ::